From Pilot to Productivity: Scaling Microsoft 365 Copilot Across a Leading Healthcare Provider

 A detailed post-project report and recommendations roadmap provided clear evidence of Copilot’s value.
 Adoption was tracked closely against goals, validating real-time savings, improvements in task quality, and staff satisfaction.
 The organisation’s leadership gained actionable insights for scaling adoption and planning future enhancements, crucial for their continued digital transformation.

 Overall, 88% of users actively adopted Copilot, which is above Microsoft’s benchmark of 75% within 4–6 months.
 Users also averaged 42 Copilot actions per active user, which signals regular use, not just one-off tests.
+Copilot usage was highest in:

+A license pays for itself if a user saves just 12 minutes per week, Copilot far exceeded this, proving substantial financial and productivity returns.
 Users reported time savings that added up quickly, measured in two ways:

 The enablement approach also lifted confidence: